Sigurd the Crusader: Norwegian Crusade

 Sigurd fought in Lisbon, various Mediterranean islands and Palestine.
-He would often fight the enemies himself, amongst his loyal soldiers and kinsmen; they were continually victorious and vastly successful, gaining considerable amounts of treasure and booty.
+He often fought the enemies amongst his loyal soldiers and relatives; they were continually victorious and vastly successful, gaining considerable amounts of treasure and booty.
 However, the loot probably never reached Norway, as Sigurd left almost everything he had gained in Constantinople.
 On his way to Jerusalem (Jorsala) he visited the Norman King Roger II of Sicily in his castle at Palermo.

-Upon arriving in the Holy Land he was greeted by King Baldwin I of Jerusalem.
-He received a warm welcome, and spent much time with the king.
+Upon arriving in the Holy Land, he was greeted by King Baldwin I of Jerusalem.
+He received a warm welcome and spent a lot of time with the king.
 The two kings rode to the Jordan River, where Sigurd might have been baptized.
-King Baldwin asked Sigurd to join him and Ordelafo Faliero, Doge of Venice in the capture of the coastal city of Sidon, which had been re-fortified by the Fatimids in 1098.
+King Baldwin asked Sigurd to join him and Ordelafo Faliero, Doge of Venice, in the capture of the coastal city of Sidon, which had been re-fortified by the Fatimids in 1098.
 The Siege of Sidon was a great success for the crusaders, and the city was conquered on 5 December 1110.
 Eustace Grenier was granted the Lordship of Sidon after the city was captured.
-By order of Baldwin and the patriarch of Jerusalem, Ghibbelin of Arles, a splinter was taken from the True Cross and given to Sigurd after the siege, as a token of friendship and as a relic for his heroic participation in the crusades.
+By order of Baldwin and the patriarch of Jerusalem, Ghibbelin of Arles, a splinter was taken from the True Cross and given to Sigurd after the siege as a token of friendship and as a relic for his heroic participation in the crusades.
 Thereafter, King Sigurd returned to his ships and prepared to leave the Holy Land.
 They sailed north to the island of Cyprus, where Sigurd stayed for a time.
 Sigurd then sailed to Constantinople (Miklagard) and entered the city through the gate called the Gold Tower, riding in front of his men.
 He stayed there for a while, meeting and spending much time with Emperor Alexios I Komnenos.

 Return to Norway

 Before leaving Constantinople, Sigurd gave all of his ships and many treasures away to Emperor Alexios.
-In return the emperor gave him many strong horses, for him and his fellow kinsmen.
-Sigurd planned to return to Norway over land, but many of his men stayed behind in Constantinople, to take up service for the emperor as part of his Varangian Guard.
-The trip took three years and he visited many countries en route.
-Sigurd traveled from Serbia and Bulgaria, through Hungary, Pannonia, Swabia and Bavaria where he met with the Emperor Lothar II of the Holy Roman Empire.
-He later arrived in Denmark where he was greeted by King Niels of Denmark, who eventually gave him a ship in which to sail to Norway.
+In return, the emperor gave him many strong horses for him and his fellow relatives.
+Sigurd planned to return to Norway over land, but many of his men stayed behind in Constantinople to serve the emperor as part of his Varangian Guard.
+The trip took three years, and he visited many countries en route.
+Sigurd traveled from Serbia and Bulgaria through Hungary, Pannonia, Swabia, and Bavaria, where he met with the Emperor Lothar II of the Holy Roman Empire.
+He later arrived in Denmark, where he was greeted by King Niels of Denmark, who eventually gave him a ship to sail to Norway.